 PSI Career Return Program

 This program opens the call every spring and offers the possibility to work full- or part-time to optimally combine work and family life.
-Applications from young talented candidates holding a master or PhD degree in natural science or engineering are welcome.
+Applications from young talented candidates holding a PhD degree in natural science or a master in engineering are welcome.
 The candidate must establish a research plan together with a research group at PSI that relates to her/his profile and interests.
 The duration of the fellowship is limited to two years at the most, with a minimum work rate of 50%.